Illegal border crossings to US from Mexico hit annual high

 U.S. authorities say a surge in migration from Venezuela, Cuba and Nicaragua in September brought the number of illegal crossings to the highest level ever recorded in a fiscal year

-In the fiscal year that ended Sept.
-30, migrants were stopped 2.38 million times, up 37% from 1.73 million times the year before, according to figures released late Friday night.
-The annual total surpassed 2 million for the first time in August and is more than twice the highest level during Donald Trump's presidency in 2019.
+In the fiscal year that ended 30 September, migrants were stopped 2.38 million times, up 37 per cent from 1.73 million times the year before, according to figures released late Friday night.
+The annual total surpassed two million for the first time in August and is more than twice the highest level during Donald Trump's presidency in 2019.

 Nearly 78,000 migrants from Venezuela, Cuba and Nicaragua were stopped in September, compared to about 58,000 from Mexico and three countries of northern Central America that have historically accounted for most of the flow.